ngodangtai/base-service/README.md

 ## Tips&Tricks
 mvn dependency:tree -Dverbose -Dincludes=javax.servlet
 ## Introductions
-At first, We wanna create a "Service Base" is the base for other services in microservices architecture.
+At first, We want to create a "Service Base" is the base for other services in microservices architecture.
-Service will has database and basic connections.
+The service will have a database and basic connections.
+We develop microservices, we need to follow the following best practices:
+1. Use separate data storage for each microservice
+2. Keep code at a similar level of maturity
+3. Separate build for each microservice
+4. Assign each microservice with a single responsibility
+5. Design stateless services
+6. Adopt domain-driven design
+7. Design API compatible with micro frontend
+8. Deploy into containers
+9. Orchestrating microservices

 Included:

-    restful api

-    sercurity JWT
+    restful api with sercurity JWT

     consumer Kafka, RabbitMQ, Redis